Got vermiculite? Not sure what to do? RHI to the rescue!

 The EPA say to “leave it alone” unless you are tearing down parts of your walls and ceilings.
 This certainly is safe advice for them to give.
 But the EPA isn’t concerned about the resale value of your home or how well you will sleep at night knowing it is there.
 They also aren’t in the business of making homes more energy efficient.
 Racine Home Insulators, LLC knows that there is no way to really make a home energy efficient unless we disturb a whole lot of an attic’s existing insulation, even vermiculite.
 We have to disturb it in order to seal all of the penetrations in your attic floor.
 We do this to stop the air in your attic from mixing with the air you breathe below.
 If “air sealing” is new to you, read our article titled how and why we air seal an attic.
 Note: Disturbing large amounts of vermiculite requires all workers and the company to be Asbestos Abatement certified.

 Use common sense, do you really want someone using a hose and blowing insulation all over the vermiculite?
-This certainly causes the vermiculite and asbestos fibers to become air born.
-In fact, blowing over vermiculite with cellulose or fiberglass is the last thing you should do.
+This certainly causes the vermiculite and asbestos fibers to become airborne.
+In fact, blowing over vermiculite with cellulose or fiberglass is the last thing you should do because now it will cost even more to have the vermiculite removed at a later time.

 There are companies that will claim they can work in your attic because their employees are “Operations and Maintenance” certified to work in areas containing asbestos.
-This is absolutely FALSE.
-O&M certification is for much smaller work, such as an electrician installing a ceiling fan.
+This is likely false, as O&M certification is for much smaller work, such as an electrician installing a ceiling fan.
 Insulation contractors working under O&M rules are either not air sealing and insulating your attic properly, or they are putting you and your family at risk.
-If they are caught doing this they will be liable for any health issues they may have caused you and your family, contamination of your living space, and fines from local, state and federal agencies.
+If they are caught doing this they could be liable for any health issues they may have caused you and your family, contamination of your living space, and fines from local, state and federal agencies.

 Why we recommend you remove the vermiculite from your attic